fa_logo

 "Every so often we used to run into certain errors we called ghost issues.
 Maybe 1 in 30 customers would experience an issue, but narrowing down the root cause was difficult.
 It wasn’t uncommon for us to travel to the customer site and dedicate multiple days to hunting down exactly what took place to cause the issue.
 If I had access to a solution like this, it would have been a game changer.
 I could send this module to the machine site, and it would trigger/save every state change of my ladder logic before and after an event took place.
 This would allow me to remotely investigate/track-down what happened to cause the unexpected behavior and allow me to make the error easily repeatable so that I could improve my code to address the issue moving forward.", said Rob Ruber, senior product manager at Mitsubishi Electric Automation.

-— About Mitsubishi Electric Automation, Inc.
+- About Mitsubishi Electric US, Inc., Industrial Automation Division

-— About Mitsubishi Electric Corporation
+- About Mitsubishi Electric US, Inc.

 - Media Contact